Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Roaming Reliability: Public-Integration Resync and Retry

-MCEE roaming card-state redesign, public API retries, and monthly full resync
+Public roaming card-state redesign, API retries, and monthly full resync

 Kotlin Spring Boot Spring Batch GCP Pub/Sub Scheduler